ttaawi/Discord-Token-Finder/README.md

   Advanced
     Enable Developer Mode

-When you right click on an user, the final option is "Copy ID", click it and input it into Tokyo
+When you right click on an user, the final option is "Copy ID", click it and input it into Ttawi
 ```

 ## Notes 📝